Months of QA, completed in hours with OwlityAI.

 Pro tip:

-QA leads should validate test logic against real acceptance criteria.
+QA leads should validate AI functional testing logic against real acceptance criteria..
 Look for generated tests that mimic flaky or inconsistent user paths.
 These usually signal gaps in test logic.

 Step 5: Run again, analyze again, and iterate